WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

 Answer:

-Ocean currents flow along the both coasts of South America.
-Hence being situated on the same latitude, due to warm Brazil current the coastal region in the east experiences hot climate.
+Ocean currents flow along both coasts of South America.
+Hence being situated on the same latitude, due to warm Brazil’s current the coastal region in the east experiences a hot climate.

 On the other hand, the cold Peru or Humboldt current flowing along the west coast of the continent makes the climate cooler in that region.